Descriptive Essay Topics by Grade Level

 - A neighbourhood you know well and how it has visibly changed in the last few years

-- The physical experience of a late-night study session
+- The physical experience of a late-night study session — describe everything around you

-- A public place where very different people coexist, a train station, a hospital waiting room, a park
+- A public place where very different people coexist — a train station, a hospital waiting room, a park

 - The atmosphere in a classroom before a major exam